puffscoin/web3.js/docs/web3-puffs.rst

 -------

 ``PromiEvent``: A :ref:`promise combined event emitter <promiEvent>`.
-Will be resolved when the transaction :ref:`receipt <eth-gettransactionreceipt-return>` is available.
+Will be resolved when the transaction :ref:`receipt <puffs-gettransactionreceipt-return>` is available.

-Please see the return values for :ref:`web3.puffs.sendTransaction <eth-sendtransaction-return>` for details.
+Please see the return values for :ref:`web3.puffs.sendTransaction <puffs-sendtransaction-return>` for details.

 -------
 Example